NickDGreg/anti-scam-crawler/README.md

 - Provide `--run-id` to reuse a directory; otherwise one is generated (`YYYYMMDD-HHMMSS-xxxx`).

 Logging writes both to stdout and to `data/<run_id>/anti_scam.log`.

+#### Notes
+A KPI for versions of this would be how many sites we visit which we successfully extract crypto addresses from.
+And intermediate steps of register, log in and so on.